List of law enforcement agencies

 A law enforcement agency (LEA) is any agency which enforces the law.
-This may be a special or local police/sheriffs, state highway patrol, and feds such as the Federal Bureau of Investigation (FBI) or the Drug Enforcement Administration (DEA).
+This may be a special or local police/sheriffs, state troopers, and federal police such as the Federal Bureau of Investigation (FBI) or the United States Marshals (USMS).
 Also, it can be used to describe an international organization such as Europol or Interpol.
 This is a list of law enforcement agencies, organized by continent and then by country.